sequenceiq/slider/src/site/markdown/testing.md

 The functional tests all

-1. In the root `hoya` directory, build a complete Hoya release
+1. In the root `slider` directory, build a complete Slider release

         mvn install -DskipTests
 1. Start the YARN cluster/set up proxies to connect to it, etc.

-1. In the `hoya-funtest` dir, run the test
+1. In the `slider-funtest` dir, run the test

         mvn test -Dtest=TestHBaseCreateCluster

-A common mistake during development is to rebuild the `hoya-core` JARs then the `hoya-funtest` tests without rebuilding the `hoya-assembly`.
+A common mistake during development is to rebuild the `slider-core` JARs then the `slider-funtest` tests without rebuilding the `slider-assembly`.
-In this situation, the tests are in sync with the latest build of the code -including any bug fixes- but the scripts executed by those tests are of a previous build of `hoya-core.jar`.
+In this situation, the tests are in sync with the latest build of the code -including any bug fixes- but the scripts executed by those tests are of a previous build of `slider-core.jar`.
 As a result, the fixes are not picked up.

-#### To propagate changes in hoya-core through to the funtest classes for
+#### To propagate changes in slider-core through to the funtest classes for
-testing, you must build/install the hoya packages from the root assembly.
+testing, you must build/install the slider packages from the root assembly.

-## Limitations of hoya-funtest
+## Limitations of slider-funtest

 1. All tests run from a single client -workload can't scale
 1. Output from failed AM and containers aren't collected